Alt.pictureshows marks its 10th year screening shorts in La Jolla

 The evening’s longest short is one of Kendricks’ favorites: Lucy Walker’s 39-minute Oscar-nominated documentary, “The Tsunami and the Cherry Blossom,” an extraordinary look at the aftermath of the Japanese earthquake and tsunami in 2011.
 “It’s lyrical and profoundly poignant without being depressing,” he said.

-• “Tooty’s Wedding,” by British filmmaker Frederic Casella, a comedy of errors about a hapless couple attending a worst-case-scenario wedding;
+Other highlights:• “Tooty’s Wedding,” by British filmmaker Frederic Casella, a comedy of errors about a hapless couple attending a worst-case-scenario wedding;

 • Benh Zeitlin’s “Glory at Sea,” a 25-minute test run for the themes of his celebrated feature, “Beasts of the Southern Wild,” an apocalyptic fantasy which took top awards at Sundance and Cannes this year and is currently showing in local theaters;